saburzaan/kropp/README.md

 # Kropp

-Адаптивный лендинг с современным дизайном и версткой на HTML и CSS.
+Responsive landing page with modern design and layout using HTML and CSS.